-Regardless of your belief, there is no denying that biker beards will continue to be grown and nurtured in 2020.
+Regardless of your belief, there is no denying that biker beards will continue to be grown in 2020.

 Biker beards: varied and diverse